Moon Cactus

 Easy Moon Cactus Care Tips: Quick Guide to Keep Cactus Healthy

 In desert areas, a special kind of plant exists that is called the moon cactus.
 These indoor plants have a fascinating secret.
-They don\’t possess the power to produce their chlorophyll.
-To make up for this, they depend on a method called \”grafting\”.
-It\’s like they form a unique partnership with another plant to stay alive.
+They don’t possess the power to produce their chlorophyll.
+To make up for this, they depend on a method called “grafting”.
+It’s like they form a unique partnership with another plant to stay alive.

-Colorful mutant attached to the green host is the best part of this succulent.
-Globose mutants show yellow, red, and orange colors, depending on the species.
+The colourful mutant of the moon cactus attached to the green host is the best part of this succulent.
+Globose mutants show yellow, red, and orange colours, depending on the species.
 This mutant has edged ribs and some thorns.
-This cactus gives you the pink attached coloring flowers in the springtime.
+This cactus gives you the pink attached colouring flowers in the springtime.

 Different colours of moon cactus